Policies and procedures

 Interim Study Advice

-In your first year of your first enrolment in your programme, you will receive an Interim Study Advice (‘positive’, ‘negative’ or ‘a warning) before 31 January.
+In your first year of enrolment in a Bachelor's programme, you will receive an Interim Study Advice (‘positive’, ‘negative’ or ‘a warning) before 31 January.
 This advice indicates your study progress and is not binding.
 In case of a negative Interim Study Advice, you will be advised to discontinue your studies.

 Binding Study Advice